 JoMMS publishes 5 issues per year, for an expected total of about 600 pages.

-JSAG is an electronic-only journal devoted to short articles on software related to research in algebra and geometry.
-Each short article (typically not to exceed five printed pages, including references) will be accompanied by the appropriate source code.
+JSAG is an electronic-only journal devoted to software related to research in algebra and geometry.
+Each short article is accompanied by the appropriate source code.
 The aim is to promote the development of good code and free software for the mathematical research community.
 Based on peer-review reports and technical reports, the articles are accepted or rejected by the editorial board through a process of online discussion and consensus.
-JSAG was first published in 2009, and MSP started producing it in 2014.
+JSAG is a Diamond OA journal (free to read, free to publish), first published in 2009 and first produced by MSP in 2014.

-The journal will also foster and publish original research in related areas of mathematics of proven applicability, such as variational methods, numerical methods, and optimization techniques.
+The journal also fosters and publishes original research in related areas of mathematics of proven applicability, such as variational methods, numerical methods, and optimization techniques.
 Besides their intrinsic interest, such treatments can become heuristic and epistemological tools for further investigations, and provide methods for deriving predictions from postulated theories.
 Papers focusing on and clarifying aspects of the history of mathematics and science are also welcome.
 All methodologies and points of view, if rigorously applied, will be considered.